thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    sr0      11:0    1  628K  0 rom
    ```

-7. Unmount the temporary disk by issuing the following command:
+7. Unmount the temporary disk by issuing:

    ```
    $ sudo umount /mnt/resource
    ```

-8. Prepare the disks /dev/sdc and /dev/sdd for ThoughtSpot by issuing the following command:
+8. Prepare the disks /dev/sdc and /dev/sdd for ThoughtSpot by issuing the command:

-{% include warning.html content="Do not use the disk <code>/dev/sdb</code>.
-This disk is reserved
-for ThoughtSpot use." %}

    ```
    $ sudo /usr/local/scaligent/bin/prepare_disks.sh /dev/sdc /dev/sdd
    ```

+   {% include warning.html content="Do not use the disk /dev/sdb.
+This is reserved
+   for ThoughtSpot use." %}

-9. Check the disks' status by issuing the following command:
+9. Check the disks status by issuing:

    ```
    $ df -h